wangfeishsh/baocy/raft.md

 The candidate becomes the leader if it gets votes from a majority of nodes.

 This process is called _Leader Election_.

+**All changes to the system now go through the leader.**

+Each change is added as an entry in the node's log.

+This log entry is currently uncommitted so it won't update the node's value.

+To commit the entry the node first replicates it to the follower nodes...

+then the leader waits until a majority of nodes have written the entry.

+The entry is now committed on the leader node and the node state is "5".

+The leader then notifies the followers that the entry is committed.

+The cluster has now come to consensus about the system state.